abapGit/docs.abapgit.org/src/user-guide/setup/sapgui.md

 ## General

-The primary front-end for abapGit is **SAP GUI for Windows**.
-With limitations, abapGit can work with *SAP GUI for Java* and *SAP GUI for HTML*.
+abapGit supports the latest versions of *SAP GUI for Windows*, *SAP GUI for Java*, and *SAP GUI for HTML*.

 The abapGit application is displayed using a SAP GUI HTML Control embedded in SAP GUI.